How to Search the CV Database?

 2. Click on ‘Find Candidates’

-1. From here you can immediately run a Search (Semantic only!) and add additional filters and requirements.
+1. From here you can immediately run a Search (Semantic) and add additional filters and requirements.
+For more information on how to use Semantic search - click here: https://oilandgas.helpscoutdocs.com/article/858-how-to-use-semantic-search

 The following are options to filter additional requirements: